Trump and the Disabled Reporter

 And tada: that's how journalism works in America today.

 This isn't a one-off anomaly either, every event I researched that the Press has covered, and the liberals repeat about Trump, is a caricature of what actually happened.
 It's like the myth of Sarah Palin saying, "I can see Russia from my House" -- that was a SNL skit that has been repeated so often, people like Barbara Walters think it actually happened.
 The left's version of history, and the real one, are parallel universes.

 I don't care how people vote.
 There are reasons to like/dislike all the candidates.
 Trumps sloppiness with words, or exaggerations (like thousands, instead of many dozens) is something to dislike.
 It's part of why I did not vote for him.
 But I do care when people are repeating a falsehoods and hate, or whining about the mote in their brothers eye, while ignoring the log in their own.
 (Hypocrisy gets my goat).

-The media controls both, for those either too busy to be skeptical, or too partisan to care.
-For the rest of us, we're infuriated by the injustice of liberal media spin -- and the intellectually lazy will call us Trump apologists for not buying the same distorted view of events that they've been spoon fed.
+The media controls both the present and past, at least for those either too busy to be skeptical, or too partisan to care.
+For the rest of us, we're infuriated by the injustice of liberal media spin.
+The intellectually lazy will call us Trump apologists for not buying the same distorted view of events that they've been spoon fed.